-Category 1: Responsibility for resolving the situation: DCPO + SCPC Steps to be taken Nature of Violation Corporal punishment of a Child: Smacking Do not use language or behavior towards Children that is inappropriate, harassing, abusive, demeaning, intimidating, offensive, discriminatory or culturally insensitive.
-Discrimination or other offences against a Child with disabilities Discrimination of any kind against a child (e.g.: race, gender, ethnicity, minority) Punishment in the form of humiliation: Duck- walking, touching toes, removal of shirts, holding your ears in the corner or outside of class Ignoring a child in your class Sarcasm and disrespectful or abusive language with a child Humiliating in the form of comparison (eg.: taunting a child for struggling in class or publicly labeling him/her as a lower order child) The complaint is registered with the DCPO DCPO will inform the SCPC about the complaint as well as discuss the course of action ahead.
-The DCPO will take necessary steps to change the behavior as discussed with SCPC Consequences range from, but are not limited to, awareness-building, counseling under a formal support plan.
+- 1. Corporal punishment of a Child: Smacking - Do not use language or behavior towards Children that is inappropriate, harassing, abusive, demeaning, intimidating, offensive, discriminatory or culturally insensitive. - Discrimination or other offences against a Child with disabilities - 4.
+Discrimination of any kind against a child (e.g.: race, gender, ethnicity, minority) - Punishment in the form of humiliation: Duckwalking, touching toes, removal of shirts, holding your ears in the corner or outside of class - 6.
+Ignoring a child in your class - Sarcasm and disrespectful or abusive language with a child - 8.
+Humiliating in the form of comparison (eg.: taunting a child for struggling in class or publicly labeling him/her as a lower order child)

+- 1) The complaint is registered with the DCPO - 2) DCPO will inform the SCPC about the complaint as well as discuss the course of action ahead. - The DCPO will take necessary steps to change the behavior as discussed with SCPC - dimited to, awareness-building, counseling under a formal support plan.
 If there is a violation of the support plan, a warning letter needs to be issued and it is the duty of the DCPO, SCPC or any other person discovering such actions to immediately report them to the concerned statutory authority without any delay.
 If the violation is repeated, this could result in termination.
-Employees/consultants/ Volunteers exiting for a CPP violation, cannot apply for any work position after their exit If the consequence suggested involves a formal support plan or a warning letter or termination, the NCPC needs to be informed who in turn will take Management's approval to do so On closure of the case (change or stopping of behavior), the DCPO will close the case formally with the Staff/Volunteer/Consultant/Fellow via email copying his/her manager If the DCPO or SCPC upon investigation find that the actions are severe in nature, it shall be reported to the concerned enforcement agency including child welfare committee and the police.
+Employees/consultants/ Volunteers exiting for a CPP violation, cannot apply for any work position after their exit - 5) If the consequence suggested involves a formal support plan or a warning letter or termination, the NCPC needs to be informed who in turn will take Management's approval to do so - 6) On closure of the case (change or stopping of behavior), the DCPO will close the case formally with the Staff/Volunteer/Consultant/Fellow via email copying his/her manager - 7) If the DCPO or SCPC upon investigation find that the actions are severe in nature, it shall be reported to the concerned enforcement agency including child welfare committee and the police.